 Distinguished guests include retired Chief Justice Artemio V. Panganiban, Court of Appeals Justice Louis P. Acosta, Sandiganbayan Justice Efren N. De La Cruz, Metrobank Corporate Secretary Antonio V. Viray, Dean Fides C. Cordero-Tan of the UP College of Law, Dean Anna D. Abad of Adamson University, Metrobank Foundation Executive Director Nicanor Torres, and Atty.
 Jannica Robles-Santos of the Office of the Presiding Justice of the Court of Tax Appeals.
 Apart from the faculty, students from the UP College of Law and other colleges of UP Diliman, Far Eastern University Institute of Law, Ateneo Law School, Pamantasan ng Lungsod ng Maynila, and Manila Tytana Colleges (former Manila Doctors College) attended the lecture.

-Professor Pangalangan’s full lecture is still being transcribed and will be posted at www.libpros.com, the official website of the FLP soon.
+Professor Pangalangan’s full lecture can be accessed at www.libpros.com, the official website of the FLP.

 Professor Elizabeth Aguiling-Pangalangan and retired Chief Justice Artemio V. Panganiban